Commission Staff

 Melynie Schiel

-Melynie Schiel joined the ACCJC team in February 2024.
-She is a seasoned leader in higher education, with over 17 years of community college operational experience marked by a commitment to teaching, faculty leadership, management, and executive service.
+Melynie Schiel is a seasoned leader in higher education, with almost two decades of community college operational experience marked by a commitment to teaching, faculty leadership, management, and executive service.
 She has served as Faculty Division Chair, Researcher, Academic Senate President, Curriculum Committee Chair and Dean of Instruction, and most recently as Vice President of Academic Services and ALO at Copper Mountain Community College District where she led and engaged in multiple local accreditation activities.
 She was instrumental in promoting equity-minded practices in instructional services and through cross-campus collaboration.
-Outside of Copper Mountain College, she served in the Academic Senate for California Community Colleges and the Inland Empire Desert Regional Consortium Executive Council and brings private sector experience in insurance, risk management, managerial accounting, and financial planning and analysis.
+Outside of Copper Mountain College, she served in the Academic Senate for California Community Colleges and the Inland Empire Desert Regional Consortium Executive Council and brings to ACCJC private sector experience in insurance, risk management, managerial accounting, and financial planning and analysis.
 Ms. Schiel holds dual bachelor’s degrees in Business Administration and Economics from CSU Chico and an M.A. in Economics from CSU Long Beach.

 Nickawanna Shaw

-Nickawanna Shaw joined the ACCJC team in March 2024.
-She brings with her 27 years of higher education experience and a dedication to expand equitable access to higher education to all.
-While her career began on the East Coast and outside of the California community college system, inside the CCC system, she has held numerous faculty and administrative leadership positions, including 16 years as classroom faculty in Kinesiology, where she began her commitment to improving her teaching by learning about and embedding student support practices into her curriculum and studying the physiological conditions that most often interfere with mechanisms of learning.
-She invested 15 years in the local Academic Senate, eight as President and other executive leadership roles, and two additional years as Curriculum Chair.
-In her last faculty leadership role, she served as co-chair of a college-wide DEI Gap analysis, working at the request of the Board to evaluate all policies, planning documents, and practices using a modified version of the USC equity toolkit to uncover the unintentional, but present roadblocks for students and staff to engage freely and thrive as members of our college community.
-Her most recent role is outside of the faculty as the dean of Language Arts and Library at Citrus College.
+With more than 25 years of higher education experience, Nickawanna Shaw is dedicated to expanding equitable access to higher education for all students.
+She has held numerous faculty and administrative leadership positions, including 16 years as classroom faculty in Kinesiology.
+She served 15 years in the local Academic Senate, eight as President and other executive leadership roles, and two additional years as Curriculum Chair.
+In her last faculty leadership role, she served as co-chair of a college-wide DEI Gap analysis effort.
+Prior to joining the ACCJC staff, Ms. Shaw was dean of Language Arts and Library at Citrus College.
 She also served as an ACCJC Commissioner from 2021 to 2024.
-Ms. Shaw holds a B.A. in Composition and Performance Studies in the Fine Arts from Mount Holyoke College, an M.S. in Exercise and Sports Studies from Smith College, and has completed post-graduate coursework in andragogy at Temple University, human resource development and multicultural counseling at Teacher’s College, and online teaching and learning from Cal State East Bay.
+Ms. Shaw holds a B.A. in Composition and Performance Studies in the Fine Arts from Mount Holyoke College, an M.S. in Exercise and Sports Studies from Smith College, and has completed post-graduate coursework in Andragogy at Temple University, Human Resource Development and Multicultural Counseling at Teacher’s College, and Online Teaching and Learning from California State University, East Bay.

 Alexandra Spring